-One of a leader’s most important tasks is to ensure learning and development when employees get stuck.
+One of a leader’s most important tasks is to foster learning and development when employees get stuck.
 Leaders spend 59-80% of their time communicating (Kaufmann 2009).
-A leader’s ability to establish a good dialog in challenging situations is critical.
-The ability to communicate constructively is as much about advocating for one’s own position as it is inquiring into the other party’s position and perspective.
-This ability is weakened measurably when we feel under attack emotionally, are stressed, or in a conflict.
+A leader’s ability to establish good dialog in challenging situations is critical.
+The ability to communicate constructively is as much about inquiring into the other party's perspective as it is about advocating one's own position This ability is measurably weakened in coflict situations, and when one feels stressed or emotionally attacked.

 “Stavanger county has used Bjørnson’s ‘Constructive Conversations’ course for all of our kindergarten management personnel.
 The course has been extremely well received by our participants.
 They find the course relevant for their leadership practice, rooted in psychological science and with easy to understand visual models to enable them to better tackle difficult situations and challenges.
 The combination of theory and practice with relevant cases is an especially popular aspect of the course.
 The psychologists from Bjørnson have excellent communication skills themselves, we would recommend this course for any leader!”

 Anne Abrahamsen, Advisor - Children, Youth and Education Dept., Stavanger County